NumPy Array Shape

 Output:

-In this example, the original 1-D array with 12 elements is reshaped into a 3-D array with shape (2, 2, 3), resulting in a 3-D array with two sets of 2 x 3 subarrays.
+In this example, a 1-D array with 12 elements is reshaped into a 3-D array with shape (2, 2, 3), resulting in a 3-D array with two sets of 2 x 3 subarrays.

 Create a free account to access the full topic